Shopify/maintenance_tasks/README.md

 Once a release is ready, follow these steps:

 * Update `spec.version` in `maintenance_tasks.gemspec`.
-* Run `bundle install` to bump the `Gemfile.lock` version of the gem.
+* Run `bin/gemfile-update install` to bump the version in all the lockfiles.
 * Open a PR and merge on approval.
 * Deploy via [Shipit][shipit] and see the new version on
   <https://rubygems.org/gems/maintenance_tasks>.
 * Ensure the release has documented all changes and publish it.
 * Create a new [draft release on GitHub][release] with the title 'Upcoming Release'.
 The tag version can be left blank.
 This will be the starting point for documenting changes related to the next release.

 [release]: https://help.github.com/articles/creating-releases/
 [shipit]: https://shipit.shopify.io/shopify/maintenance_tasks/rubygems